naikok/oattesting/README.md

     In order to change the datasource to be managed, go to the ManagerDataService.php class implemented as Adapter Pattern Design and change the variable $dataSource into json or csv

     Solution can be improved much more, by covering with unit testing and integration tests.
-    Due to lack of timing I could not get this done.

     Some methods such as save questions into json file was not implemented due to lack of time, method save should be implemented for saving questions into json file

     As improvement of work, TranslatorService can be an implemented with an  Interface methods that must be accomplished as mandatory contract, just in case of change to another translatorService for future.
 This issue gives more flexibiliy.